camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks.md

 [StorageClass](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html)
 that uses the Amazon EBS `gp3` volume type.
 Then, use it cluster-wide as a default `StorageClass` or set it in your values file under `zeebe.pvcStorageClassName`.

+If you have troubles with EBS CSI Driver, follow the instructions regarding EBS CSI Driver in the [helm-profiles repository](https://github.com/camunda-community-hub/camunda-8-helm-profiles/blob/main/aws/README.md#ebs-csi-driver-addon) that is maintained by the Camunda Consulting Team.
 :::

 ## Pitfalls to avoid